The-OpenROAD-Project/OpenLane/docs/source/installation.rst

 Docker images and their purpose
 ****************************************************************************************************************************************************************************************************************************
-Many Open source projects in the space are struggling with reproducibility.
+Many open-source projects in the space are struggling with reproducibility.
 It is practically impossible to create perfectly same environment across many Operating Systems and distributions.
 For this specific reason Docker images are created.
-They run on top of your existing kernel, however everything build on top of it, like ``libc`` and system libraries is under control of Docker image.
+They run on top of your existing kernel, however everything on top of it , like ``libc`` and system libraries are under control of Docker image.
 Therefore, for OpenLane, there was no better way for perfectly reproducible environment than using Docker images.

 Installation of requirements on Ubuntu
 ****************************************************************************************************************************************************************************************************************************